 Do You Have Questions or Need Help?

 If you need help choosing the best coverage for your individual situation, or have any questions regarding the healthcare system, contact the State Health Insurance Assistance Program in your state.
 The program, known as SHIP, provides personalized, free counseling to seniors who receive Medicare, their families and caregivers.

 How to Contact SHIP in Your State

 To find the contact information for SHIP in your state:

-- Click on the link for the Health Assistance Partnership above (SHIP in your state)
+- Click on this link for the State's Health Insurance Assistance Partnership directory (SHIP).

-- The American Association of Retired Persons, or AARP, provides healthcare and insurance plan information
+- AARP provides healthcare and insurance plan information.

 Additional Help and Resources